kimoppalfens/kimoppalfens.github.io/_posts/2016-03-27-system-center-search-providers-help-me-help-you-and-myself.md

   - Uservoice
 ---

+The product documentation for System Center used to have a metatag called AppliesToProduct.

 # Intro

-﻿The product documentation for System Center used to have a metatag called AppliesToProduct.
-This allowed Bing searches like the following
+﻿Bing has support for searches like the following

 **_"software updates" Meta:Search.MSHAttr.appliesToProduct("System Center 2012 R2 Configuration Manager") site:technet.microsoft.com
 _**